A couple years ago, I crossed paths with a musician whom I had gone to school with, but didn’t get to know at the time.

 The short answer is that there is quite a bit of overlap between this course and Beyond Practicing.
 The “Essentials” course is intended more for folks who would like a live, guided introduction to mental skills training.
 With Beyond Practicing being a more comprehensive resource to explore afterwards.

-That said, a number of Beyond Practicers have signed up for the Essentials course and really enjoyed the live experience.
-So if you are already enrolled in Beyond Practicing and remain interested in a live learning experience of some of these skills, email me and we can see if this might still be a good fit for you.
+That said, a number of Beyond Practicers have signed up for the Essentials course (BP alumni are eligible for a 50% discount, btw) and really enjoyed the live experience.
+So if you are already enrolled in Beyond Practicing and remain interested in a live learning experience of some of these skills, email me and we can see if this might be a good fit for you.

 After completing checkout, you’ll receive an email confirming your enrollment.
 Just reply to that email with the name and email address of your practice buddy, and I’ll be able to use that info to manually create their account, and send them a welcome email with their login credentials.